-The average age for onset of psoriatic arthritis is 30-40 years of age.
-Usually, the skin symptoms and signs precede the onset of the arthritis.
+The average age for the onset of psoriatic arthritis is 30-40 years of age.
+Usually, the skin symptoms and signs precede the onset of arthritis.

 In most cases, a psoriasis diagnosis is rather straightforward.
 Your doctor will perform a physical examination of your skin, scalp, and nails, and also take your medical history.
 If you have a family member with psoriasis, it’s important to share that with your doctor.

 In rare cases, a psoriasis diagnosis may require a biopsy, where your doctor takes a small sample of skin to examine under a microscope so he or she can determine the exact type of psoriasis and rule out other disease possibilities.

 Topicals: One of the most common approaches is topical creams and moisturizer that are prescribed by your doctor after you’ve been diagnosed with psoriasis.